 In its early years, FALIA planned seminars to give participants opportunities to observe and learn about the insurance philosophy and practice in our country.
 Recently, we are impressed with the significant growth of insurance industry in Asia.
 At the same time, we feel that the role of FALIA seminars today is to give participants a chance to observe what we are doing and compare it with their own experience and to provide opportunities to discuss, among participants and with managers from the Japanese insurance industry, what we should do in the future, reviewing what we have been doing up to now.

 Total number of past participants exceeded 3,600 in half a century.
-We have noticed with great pleasure that a number of FALIA participants have been promoted to become directors and executive officers of major companies in their respective countries.
-It is our hope to be able to continue to improve our seminar programs to meet various needs of the countries which FALIA participants represent.
+We have noticed with great pleasure that a number of FALIA participants have been promoted to become directors and executive officers of major companies in their respective countries/regions.
+It is our hope to be able to continue to improve our seminar programs to meet various needs of the countries/regions which FALIA participants represent.
 I wish to request your continued support and cooperation for our activities.

 Mr. Takashi Matsumoto stepped down from his position as President effective 31 August, 2017.